crramirez/jexer/README.md

 images in both Xterm and Swing.
 On Swing, images are true color; on Xterm, images are rendered as sixel, iTerm2, or Jexer images.
-Jexer can be run inside its own terminal window, with support for all of its features including images and mouse, and more terminals.
+Jexer can be run inside its own terminal window, with support for all of its features including images and mouse, and of course more terminals.

 Jexer has seen inspiration from several other projects: